aws/aws-sdk-js/doc-src/guide/browser-examples.md

 ### Listing tables

-The following example will list all tables in a DynamoDB instance:
+The following example will list all tables in a DynamoDB instance.

 ```js
 var db = new AWS.DynamoDB();